skienzmatishun/rippreport/content/p/liar-liar-pants-on-fire-2/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Developer Stewart Speed and former Mayor Tim Kant tricked residents to push the destructive Fly Creek project forward.
+Trial transcripts and sworn testimonies expose how city leaders ignored environmental damage and backroom developer payouts.
+  Examine the documents that prove how special interests wrecked our local environment.
 ---
 The Fly Creek apartments, aka, Fairhope Village Apartments at Publix was one of the most blatant acts of corruption in Fairhope.
 Over 5 lawsuits, resulting from polluting Fly Creek, drainage issues and multiple violations, has cost taxpayers hundreds of thousands of dollars.